Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Hubei Dataset}

 The images of the Hubei dataset are acquired from the Gaofen-2 satellite, covering the Hubei Province of China.
 The images have a spatial resolution of 2 m with three spectral bands(RGB).
-The labels are with poor quality, covering 10 classes: background, farmland, urban, rural areas, water, woodland, grassland, other artificial facilities, road and other.
+The labels are of poor quality, covering 10 classes: background, farmland, urban, rural areas, water, woodland, grassland, other artificial facilities, road, and others.
 We first divided the entire Hubei province into several patches with a size of 13889$\times$9259 pixels.
-We randomly select 34 of them for training and 5 for testing.
-Moreover, each image is cropped to a size of 256$\times$256 pixels, and the final number of samples used for each stage is shown in \cref{tab:dataset}.
+From these patches, we randomly select 34 for training and 5 for testing.
+Moreover, each image is cropped to a size of 256$\times$256 pixels, and the final number of samples used for each stage is shown in Table \ref{tab:dataset}.